-Historically, treatment options for atypical hemolytic uremic syndrome were limited to plasma exchange therapy or plasma infusion (PT / IP), which carries significant safety risks and its efficacy has not been demonstrated in any controlled clinical trial.
+Historically, atypical hemolytic uremic syndrome treatment options were limited to plasma exchange therapy or plasma infusion (PT / IP), which carries significant safety risks.
+Its efficacy has not been demonstrated in any controlled clinical trial.

-Patients with atypical hemolytic-uremic syndrome and end-stage renal disease have also had to undergo lifelong dialysis, which has a 5-year survival rate of 34-38%.
+Patients with the atypical hemolytic-uremic syndrome and end-stage renal disease have also had to undergo lifelong dialysis, with a 5-year survival rate of 34-38%.

 In recent years, the monoclonal antibody eculizumab, a terminal complement inhibitor in its class, has been shown in clinical studies.

-It blocks terminal complement activity in children and adults with atypical hemolytic uremic syndrome, and to eliminate the need for plasma exchange or plasma infusion and re-dialysis.
+It blocks terminal complement activity in children and adults with the atypical hemolytic uremic syndrome and eliminates the need for plasma exchange or plasma infusion and re-dialysis.

-As well as hematologic normalization, complete thrombotic microangiopathy response, and thrombotic microangiopathy event-free status in a majority of patients.
+As well as hematologic normalization, complete thrombotic microangiopathy response, and thrombotic microangiopathy event-free status in most patients.